giovannibriones/osticket-prereqs/README.md

 <br>
 <h3>&#9323; Launch IIS as an administrator</h3>
-<p> Search for IIS in the windows search bar and right click it and select open as administrator</p>
+<p> Search for IIS in the Windows search bar and right click it and choose open as Administrator</p>
 <br>
 <h3>&#9324; Register PHP Manager </h3>
 <br>